-Simone Friedman Rones serves as the President of the Emanuel J. Friedman Philanthropies.
+Simone Friedman Rones serves as the Executive Director of the Emanuel J. Friedman Philanthropies.
 She holds a Master’s of Urban and Environmental Planning degree with a concentration in Policy Analysis from the University of Virginia, and a Bachelor of Arts degree, summa cum laude, from the George Washington University, where she graduated Phi Beta Kappa in 1995.
 She is an alumna of the Charles E. Smith Jewish Day School in Rockville, Maryland.

 Prior to her involvement with EJF Philanthropies, Simone founded and later sold Metrics Group, a company that analyzed innovation using proprietary software to identify trends in patenting.
 Clients included Fortune 500 companies, large research universities, government agencies, law firms, and major consulting firms.

 Now living on the eastern shore of Maryland, Simone is a principal of an investment holding company.
 She also has a deep interest in effective philanthropy and in strategic grantmaking.
 Her personal philanthropy is primarily administered through Odie’s Fund, a donor-advised fund she and her husband set up at the Community Foundation for the National Capital Region.
 Odie’s Fund focuses on saving the lives of blind dogs in the U.S. and preventing cruelty to dogs in other countries.

 Simone serves on the Advisory Board for Sixth & I Historic Synagogue in Washington, D.C., on the Boards of Directors for Moishe House and for GW Hillel, and as an Evaluator and member of the Audit Committee for the Slingshot Guide, which is a directory of the most innovative Jewish organizations in the United States.